 Efficacy Of The Sialocele Treatment By A Trained Veterinary Surgeon

-Sialocele and salivary mucocele is a collection of saliva leaked from an affected salivary gland or duct.
-It is known as fluctuant and creates painless swelling in the oral cavity or the neck.
-However, sialocele is also known as a salivary cyst (granulation tissues).
-The cysts can become large and will be pressing the animal’s trachea or larynx due to which the animal will be coughing often.
+Sialocele and salivary mucocele is a saliva collection leaked from an affected gland or duct.
+It fluctuates and creates painless swelling in the oral cavity or the neck.
+However, a sialocele is also known as a salivary cyst (granulation tissues).
+The cysts can become large and will be pressing the animal’s trachea or larynx, so the animal will often cough.
 This condition occurs among less than 5 out of 1000 dogs.
-The removal of damaged glands and salivary ducts through surgery is a choice.
+The removal of salivary glands and ducts through Sialocele surgery is a choice.

-There are several classifications of sialocele and salivary mucoceles which are based on the glands from which the saliva is produced.
+Several classifications of sialocele and salivary mucoceles are based on the glands from which the saliva is produced.

 - Cervical Mucocele: It is one of the most common mucocele types.
-It consists of saliva collection in the neck area, under the jaw, or in between the jaws which are known as the intermandibular region.
+It consists of saliva collection in the neck area, under the jaw, or between the jaws, known as the intermandibular region.

-- Sublingual mucocele (Ranula): The formation of mucocele is on the mouth’s floor and on the side of the tongue.
+- Sublingual mucocele (Ranula): The mucocele formation is on the mouth’s floor and the side of the tongue.
 It is frequently seen among the cervical mucocele.

-- Zygomatic Mucocele: It is another rare kind of mucocele in which the saliva will be originating from the small zygomatic saliva glands that are located below the eye.
+- Zygomatic Mucocele: It is another rare kind of mucocele in which the saliva originates from the small zygomatic saliva glands located below the eye.